reubenharry/haskell-docs/README.md

 This is the github repository for [an introductory guide to learning Haskell](https://haskell-docs.netlify.app/).

-If you're interested in making contribution to the guide, see [here](/Contributing.md) for more information.
+If you're interested in contributing to the guide, see [here](/Contributing.md) for more information.

 ## Goals

-The goal for this project is that it serves as a go-to pathway into Haskell for newcomers who have programming experience in a language like Python.
+The goal for this project is to be a pathway into Haskell for newcomers who have programming experience in a language like Python.
 In other words, it should assume no knowledge of Haskell, and make it as effortless as possible to understand Haskell's core ideas.

 With that in mind, it should be: